T-X program: Northrop Grumman–BAE Systems

 Northrop Grumman with partners BAE Systems, L-3 Communications, and Rolls-Royce Holdings, initially had intentions of proposing an updated version of the Hawk T2/128 for the T-X program.
 Northrop Grumman assumed prime responsibilities for the team in 2014.
 Northrop built the U.S. Air Force's current training aircraft, the T-38 Talon.

 The Hawk T2 features an all glass cockpit, new wing, and fuselage components.
 Although the basic Hawk design dates back to the 1970s, the only parts shared between the T1 and T2 versions are the canopy and airbrake, making the T2 version essentially a new aircraft.
 The Northrop Grumman team was expecting this to be a low-risk, low-cost strategy for the competition, augmented by the fact that Hawk-based McDonnell Douglas/Boeing T-45C Goshawk with glass cockpit is used to train Naval Aviators and Naval Flight Officers students slated for tactical jet aircraft for the U.S. Navy and U.S. Marine Corps.
 On 13 September 2013, Rolls-Royce announced it would join the team and provide integration support for its Adour Mk951 engine.

 However, in 2015, Northrop Grumman was no longer submitting the Hawk for T-X consideration, primarily due to airframe performance shortcomings with maneuvers such as high angle-of-attack and sustained accelerations, as well as concerns regarding affordability.
 Instead, Northrop Grumman had begun a new clean-sheet design to closely match the evolving T-X requirements.
 Scaled Composites, a subsidiary of Northrop Grumman, was to construct the prototype, with a first flight expected in late 2015.

 On 19 August 2016 in Mojave, Northrop Grumman publicly revealed a model of its T-X concept powered by a single GE F404-102D engine.
 The Scaled Composites Model 400 Swift made its first flight on 26 August, and six more thereafter; its maximum takeoff weight of 15,400 lb was lighter than the Lockheed/KAI T-50A or the M-346-based Leonardo T-100, and 25% heavier than the winning Boeing/Saab design, it had a maximum speed of 500 kn and a ceiling of 35,000 ft.

 On 1 February 2017, the companies announced they would not submit a proposal for the T-X program.

 Sierra Nevada–TAI Freedom

-Sierra Nevada Corporation (SNC) and Turkish Aerospace Industries (TAI) are also considering offering a new aircraft for the T-X program based on the TAI Hürjet trainer.
-The companies have formed the Freedom Aircraft Ventures LLC in Centennial, Colorado to develop a lightweight, all-composite trainer for the competition.
+Sierra Nevada Corporation (SNC) and Turkish Aerospace Industries (TAI) considered offering a new aircraft for the T-X program based on the Freedom Trainer.
+The companies formed Freedom Aircraft Ventures LLC in Centennial, Colorado to develop a lightweight, all-composite trainer for the competition.
+A mockup of the aircraft was unveiled in September 2017.

-Stavatti Javelin

-Stavatti Aerospace announced on 31 March 2017 it submitted the Javelin for the T-X competition.
-The Javelin is a new single-engine, two-seat, military trainer jet and Very Light Fighter (VLF) aircraft derived from the Aviation Technology Group Javelin Mk-30.